Embassy of the United States, Lima

-The Embassy of the United States in Lima is the official diplomatic mission of the U.S. to the Republic of Peru.
+The Embassy of the United States in Lima represents the permanent diplomatic mission of the United States of America in Peru.
+It is located at El Polo, a neighbourhood of the upper-scale district of Santiago de Surco, since 1995.

+The embassy operates a Consular Agency in Cuzco, located two blocks from the main square, behind the Coricancha Temple.

-The current U.S. ambassador to Peru is Lisa D. Kenna.
+Stephanie Syptak-Ramnath was appointed U.S. ambassador to Peru on June 20, 2024.

 History

 Original buildings

 Peru and the United States established relations on May 2, 1826, following Peru's independence from Spain, and relations were elevated to embassy level on 1920.
 The embassy of the United States was housed in different buildings before the opening of its current location.
+Prior to relations being elevated to embassy, the legation was located at the Quinta Heeren.